Bukashk0zzz/TimestampTypeBundle/README.md

 About
 -----

-A simple Symfony2/Symfony3 bundle that adds timestamp form field type.
+A simple Symfony bundle that adds timestamp form field type.

 Installation
 ------------